anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-07-custom-entry-in-catalog.md

 # M7: Create a custom entry in Dataplex - Data Catalog

 In this lab module, we will learn how to create entries in Cloud Catalog, manually, using the Metadata API.
 We will first create an entry group and then an entry belonging to the group.
+In a subsequent lab, we will use it to demonstrate lineage.

 ## 1. Create custom entry group